pivotal-cf/docs-pks/mp2p-migration-mc.hbs.md

 To prepare NSX for MP2P Migration:

 * If your NSX Manager cluster is configured with VIP, configure the Source IP Persistence Profile for LB or use a Source IP LB algorithm during TKGI foundation migration.
 Make all migration requests on a single NSX Manager.

-To prepare Ops Manager and BOSH for MP2P Migration:
+To prepare {{ vars.platform_name }} and BOSH for MP2P Migration:

 1. Log in to the TKGI Management Console.
 1. In the **TKGI Configuration** > **Networking** pane, under **BOSH NSX-T Policy API Migration Mode Configuration**, enable the **Enable BOSH NSX-T Policy API Migration Mode** toggle.
 1. Click **Generate Configuration**.
 In the configuration YAML editor, you should see `enabled_bosh_poicy_api_migration_mode`: true.
 1. Click **Apply Configuration** and confirm by clicking **Continue**.